Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Low-dose contraceptives

-Some healthcare providers advise perimenopausal women to take low-dose birth control pills as a way to regulate hormones that impact our cycles, decrease risk of ovarian/uterine cancer, bone loss, and hot flashes.
-Compared to typical birth control pills, which contain 20-50 micrograms of estrogen, estrogen prescribed to women for menopause most often contain 10-20 micrograms.
+Some healthcare providers advise perimenopausal women to take low-dose birth control pills as a way to regulate hormones that impact our menstrual cycle.
+Birth control pills can decrease risk of ovarian/uterine cancer, bone loss, and hot flashes.
+Compared to typical birth control pills, which contain 20-35 micrograms of estrogen, estrogen prescribed to women in perimenopause most often contain 10-20 micrograms.

-The treatment option with the highest reported rate of efficacy for hot flashes is estrogen-based hormone therapy, which comes in the form of a skin patch, gel, cream, spray, or pill.
+MHT, previously referred to as hormone replacement therapy or HRT, is the treatment option with the highest reported rate of efficacy for hot flashes.
+Specifically, we’re talking about estrogen-based hormone therapy, which comes in the form of a skin patch, gel, cream, spray, vaginal ring or pill.
 It’s proven effective and, as an added bonus, also helps with other symptoms of menopause like vaginal dryness and pain with sex.
 Estrogen-only therapy is generally for those who’ve had a hysterectomy.
-For those of us with a uterus, estrogen treatment is combined with another main female hormone, progesterone.
-HRT is safe for most women, however for some, it can increased risks of breast cancer, liver disease, and stroke.
-Therefore, HRT always requires an individualized approach.
-To learn more, refer to our full guide to hormone replacement therapy (HRT).
+For those with a uterus, estrogen treatment is combined with a progestogen (such as progesterone).
+MHT is safe for most women, however for some, it may increase risk of a blood clot, gallbladder disease, breast cancer, or stroke.
+Therefore, MHT always requires an individualized approach.
+To learn more, refer to our full guide to menopausal hormone therapy (MHT).

 Tissue selective estrogen complex